 The library makes every effort to hold the key texts that are on reading lists for your modules.

-If there are books on your module reading list which you cannot find in the Library Catalogue, please let the library know by filling in our book form or emailing your subject librarian.
+If there are books on your module reading list which you cannot find in the Library Search, please let the Library know by filling in our book form or emailing your Subject Librarian.